mrernst/CAR_flow/README.md

 #### Setting up the environment

-Install [Python 3.6](https://www.python.org/downloads/release/python-360/) and the [conda package manager](https://conda.io/miniconda.html) (use miniconda).
-Navigate to the project directory inside a terminal and create a virtual environment (replace <ENVIRONMENT_NAME>, for example, with `occludedobjectrecognition`) and install the [required packages](requirements.txt):
+Install [Python 3.7](https://www.python.org/downloads/release/python-371/) and the [conda package manager](https://conda.io/miniconda.html) (use miniconda).
+Navigate to the project directory inside a terminal and create a virtual environment (replace <ENVIRONMENT_NAME>, for example, with `recurrentnetworks`) and install the [required packages](requirements.txt):

 `conda create -n <ENVIRONMENT_NAME> --file requirements.txt python=3.6`